ShadowTux/ProjectTechify/user-scripts/README.md

 This project is licensed under the MIT License.
 Feel free to modify and share!

 **Note:** DuckDuckGo's bangs are shortcuts that quickly take you to search results on other sites.

+---

+### Key Updates:
+- **Added `!mistral` and `!mis`**: These bangs now redirect to Mistral AI's chat service.
+- **Updated Documentation**: Reflected the addition of the new bangs in the features and usage sections.

+This documentation should help users understand how to install and use the userscript effectively.